Large power spectrum and primordial black holes in the effective theory of inflation: Non-Gaussianities and the validity of perturbation theory

 \section{Non-Gaussianities and the validity of perturbation theory}

 The main reason that has recently motivated the study of inflationary scenarios with large power spectra on small scales is the possibility of generating PBHs. {Analytical and numerical analyses indicate that $\zeta\gtrsim 0.1$ is needed for PBH formation.} Therefore, in order to correctly estimate their abundance, the information about the size of the two-point function {may not be} enough, and one {may need to} know additional information about the full shape of the distribution, {e.g.\ the form of} higher-{order} correlation functions.
 The most promising approach {to this issue may lie on techniques that attempt to go} beyond perturbation theory, see e.g.\ \cite{Panagopoulos:2019ail, Ezquiaga:2019ftu, Figueroa:2020jkf, Pattison:2021oen, Celoria:2021vjw, Biagetti:2021eep} for several recent attempts with different methods.
 Our goal in the present section is more modest.
-We will estimate the size of the leading $n$-point correlation function for the examples presented in previous sections and show that they soon exit the perturbative control.
-This will strengthen the {case} that, to {accurately} apply these scenarios to the case of unlikely events like PBHs, one {may} unavoidably need to go beyond the perturbative expansion.
+We will estimate the size of the leading $n$-point correlation function for the example presented in the previous section and compare it with the power spectrum via the relation